edelgrace/edelgrace.me/content/blog/2016-03-10-blogilates-beginners-workout-calendar-2-0-day-22.md

 ### Video 2: 5 Best Butt Exercises to Sculpt a Cute Booty

 I'm not sure if these exercises really "lift" the butt like Cassey says.
 Do I even want a lifted, firmer butt?
 Is that a thing to be desired?
-Well, my butt is pretty flat&#8230; Anyway, the moves are also easy in this video.
+Well, my butt is pretty flat...
+Anyway, the moves are also easy in this video.
 I didn't have as much trouble with this video compared to the first one.

 <div class="flex-video">
 </div>